 Karen’s textile art has been shown in exhibitions across Canada and the United States and included in publications around the globe.
 She is passionate about helping women find their voices through art; her book Eyes Open to the World: Memories of Travel in Wool and her frequent magazine articles all use her own artistic discoveries to encourage others to find and nurture their own artistic expression.
 She is the founder and organizer of In the Studio, a monthly online opportunity for anyone to hear artists present their work and artistic experiences.
 She is a member of 44.4 Mothers/Artists Collective in Ottawa, and of Craft Ontario.
-Her next book, a chronicle of the complexities of motherhood featuring her own work and over twenty collaborators, is forthcoming in 2022.
+Her next book, The Art of Mothering: Our Lives in Colour and Shadow (forthcoming in 2022) chronicles the complexities of motherhood by featuring her own work and over twenty collaborators.
+And starting in September 2021, she will be starting a new adventure at the University of Ottawa in art history.
 Karen lives and works out of her studio in Ottawa, Ontario, Canada.

 Contact Karen at firstname.lastname@example.org